407-610-2417

 How Do AI Overviews Affect Website Traffic

-In other words, ranking in AI overviews is a tradeoff: you may lose clicks, but you’re not invisible.
+In other words, ranking in Google overviews is a tradeoff: you may lose clicks, but you’re not invisible.
 And that kind of brand exposure can still influence user decisions later.

 A big part of how to optimize for AI Overviews comes from the same technical and on-page work you already use in SEO, paired with elements that sit closer to generative engine optimization (GEO).
 Let’s look at these step-by-step: